LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 http://mthamilton.ucolick.org/techdocs/telescopes/Shane/intro/

-Guidelines for preparing 3-m proposals:
+Guidelines for preparing 3-m proposals

 https://www.ucobservatories.org/observatory/lick-observatory/shane-telescope/observer-information/